 You can also move the content of a tag to another tag.
-To do this, drag the content (symbolized by a box s) in the tag tree to the required tag.
+To do this, drag the content (symbolized by a box ) in the tag tree to the required tag.

-Screen actions:

-Tags

-Į. tags

-5 - EXERCISE BOOK for tagging a PDF document

-⊡ ¶

-raph to place it in the <h> tag following "Exercise book for tagging a PDF then empty and can be deleted.</h>
+Drag the content of a paragraph to place it in the <H> tag following "Exercise book for tagging a PDF document".
+The tag is then empty and can be deleted.